 Vitamin C is an essential nutrient for our overall health.
 This article explains how important it is to skin health too and looks at its role as an anti-oxidant and in the production and protection of collagen.
-Increasingly popular as a skincare ingredient, we examine how it helps prevent premature ageing and the part it can play in a daily anti-ageing skincare routine for all skin types.
+Increasingly popular as a skincare ingredient, we examine how it helps prevent premature aging and the part it can play in a daily anti-aging skincare routine for all skin types.

 Vitamin C Why is it good for your skin?

 Vitamin C (also known as ascorbic acid and L-ascorbic acid although these are actually different forms of the vitamin) is an essential nutrient to our overall health and the health of our skin.

 It supports tissue repair, strengthens our immune system and is essential to many of the enzymatic processes in our bodies that keep us healthy: a lack of Vitamin C is known to cause scurvy, one of the first nutritional disorders to have been identified in sailors.
 Vitamin C is also a powerful anti-oxidant.